ManuGithubSteam/Surface3ProArch/README.md

 ## Suspend and Hibernate

 After some testing it seems that hibernate and secureboot do not work well togehter.
-For that reason i will not go into deatil about hibernation here.
+For that reason i will not go into detail about hibernation here.

 After all it boots fast with SSD and with Hibernate there are different issues with wifi and touchscreen not coming up again.